tuffnerdstuff/hauk-snitch/README.md

 3. You're done!

 ## Configuration
+All necessary configuration is done in the file `config.toml`.
+You can use the template file `template-config.toml` as a base and adapt it to your needs.
+If you want to put `config.toml` somewhere else, you just have to adjust the volume mount in `docker-compose.yaml`.

 ### MQTT broker
 The MQTT broker the OwnTracks clients post their locations to.
 If `anonymous` is set to `true`, `username` and `password` are omitted.
 If your MQTT broker is TLS secured, you have to set `tls` to `true` and given you are using a certificate which is not self signed (e.g. letsencrypt), that should be all you need.